 - All scenarios show a significant increase in generation and storage capacity.
-This means that the network will need intervention to facilitate Net Zero. - Generation and storage can help reduce peak demand and deliver real benefits to consumers.
+This means that the network will need intervention to facilitate Net Zero. - 2.
+Generation and storage can help reduce peak demand and deliver real benefits to consumers.
 This means that we should all be working to enable flexibility. - 3.
-The increase in generation and storage is not geographically uniform some areas of the network will be impacted earlier, and to a greater extent, than others.
+The increase in generation and storage is not geographically uniform - some areas of the network will be impacted earlier, and to a greater extent, than others.

-7.4.2 Solar PV
+6.4.2 Solar PV

-Over the past five years, our distribution network has seen a slower uptake of solar PV generation compared to other technologies such as wind.
-However, this growth is likely to increase to facilitate the further decarbonisation of electricity generation.
+Over the past seven years, our distribution network has seen a moderate uptake of solar PV generation.
+This growth is likely to increase to facilitate further decarbonisation of electricity generation.

 Figure 21 shows the forecast uptake of solar PV for the four scenarios.
-It shows significant future increases in solar PV capacity across all scenarios, potentially increasing five times from current levels by 2030 and 20 times by 2050.
+It shows significant future increases in solar PV capacity across all scenarios, doubling by 2030 and potentially increasing over six times from current levels by 2050.
 The increase in solar PV across all four scenarios is due to it being a low-cost and tried and tested technology, with a lower visual and noise impact than other forms of renewable generation.
 Unfortunately, the beneficial impact of solar PV offsetting peak demand on the network is likely to be limited, given that its output does not currently coincide with the times of winter peak demand (as these occur in the hours of darkness).